itzg/docker-minecraft-server/minecraft-server/README.md

     docker run -d -e VERSION=1.7.9 ...

 ## Server configuration

+You can either switch between world saves or run multiple containers with different saves by using the `LEVEL` option, where the default is "world":

+    docker run -d -e LEVEL=bonus ...

 The message of the day, shown below each server entry in the UI, can be changed with the `MOTD` environment variable, such as

     docker run -d -e 'MOTD=My Server' ...

-If you leave it off, the last used or default message will be used.
+If you leave it off, the last used or default message will be used. _The example shows how to specify a server message of the day that contains spaces by putting quotes around the whole thing._

 To add more "op" (aka adminstrator) users to your Minecraft server, pass the Minecraft usernames separated by commas via the `OPS` environment variable, such as